e-schuh/LoCoBench/README.md

 - Run names include model, dataset, mode, languages, and concat-size (and range suffixes when present).

 Reproducibility tips:
-- When using `indices_path`, concatenation indices are fixed from the file.
+- When using `indices_path`, concatenation indices are fixed from the file to ensure semantic comparability across experiment instances.
-- Legacy runs can also reuse indices via `reference_config_path`, but the indices-file workflow above is the recommended path.

 ### What this produces for the experiments